mjhershfield/universal_interface/software/README.md

 # Software Setup Information
 ## Option 1: .EXE - Preferred (Windows only - currently)
-Simply download the gui.exe or lycan_loopback.exe file from the software/dist or software/dist/lycan_loopback directory.
+Simply download the gui.exe from the software/python/dist directory.
 Click the .exe file to execute, and you are all set!
 > [!Note]
-> Make sure the Lycan system (through the FTDI board) is plugged in before you run the programs
+> Make sure the Lycan system (through the FTDI board) is plugged in before you run the program

 ## Option 2: Create a Python virtual environment (Windows or Linux)

 > [!NOTE]
+> The Lycan API currently requires &ge;Python 3.8, but Python &ge;3.13 is preferred
+> For older Python distributions (ie. &le;3.13), use "python" instead of "py" in the following commands

+> [!NOTE]
 > Don't use the Github repo for your virtual environment location

 ### On Windows:
 ```
-python -m venv C:/path/to/new/virtual/environment
+py -m venv C:/path/to/new/virtual/environment
 ```

 ### On Linux:
 ```
-python -m venv /path/to/new/virtual/environment
+py -m venv /path/to/new/virtual/environment
 ```

 ## Activate the VENV